Southend School Governors

-School Governors work with the headteacher and staff at the school to improve the educational achievement of all its students.
-Governors do not make day to day decisions about how the school is run, but some of their responsibilities include:
+School Governors work with the headteacher and staff at the school to improve the educational achievement of all its pupils.
+Governors do not make day to day decisions about how the school is run, as their responsibilities are strategic.

 How much time is involved?

-This varies greatly depending on your time availability and level of involvement.
-As well as attending at least one governing body meeting each term and committee meetings, if you choose to get involved in a specific aspect of the work of the school, governors also need to get to know their school.
-This will involve visiting the school for events such as:
+This varies greatly depending on your time availability and level of involvement, as well as attending at least one governing body meeting each term and committee meetings, if applicable.
+Governors also need to ‘get to know’ their school and this could involve visiting the school for events such as:

 - open days

 - learning walks

 - school fetes

 What are the different categories of school governors?